 For each scenario and each year, repeat Step 3 using the estimated number of matches from Step 4, the estimated number of unlinked Q90 diagnoses in HES implied by Step 4, and the same estimated number of unlinked NDSCR records implied by Step 2 and used in Step 3.

-Estimate total cases, including missed cases For each year (and each of the scenarios produced above) calculate: estimated number of cases, n=nNDSCR∙nHESn11 where nNDSCR is the number of live birth diagnoses registered in NDSCR, nHES is the estimated number of live births with true Q90 diagnoses in the HES birth cohort (from Step 1), and n11 is the estimated number true matches between these (from Step 5).
+Estimate total cases, including unrecorded cases For each year (and each of the scenarios produced above) calculate: estimated number of cases, n=nNDSCR∙nHESn11 where nNDSCR is the number of live birth diagnoses registered in NDSCR, nHES is the estimated number of live births with true Q90 diagnoses in the HES birth cohort (from Step 1), and n11 is the estimated number true matches between these (from Step 5).

-Missed cases can now be derived as: n00=n+n11-nNDSCR-nHES
+Unrecorded cases can now be derived as: n00=n+n11-nNDSCR-nHES

 And case ascertainment can now be derived as nNDSCRn and nHESn